Good for you .... You made your health and weight loss resolutions for 2018, and remembered to include healthy dessert recipes?

 Stay healthy, love your life, and bon apatite.

 These are some of my favourite healthy recipes, and all from great healthy living and cooking sites where you'll also be sure to find more recipes that make your mouth water.
 Click the title link of each recipe, to get full details on ingredients and preparation.
-I think you'll find yourself bookmarking these sites in your favourites, to return for more, like I have!
+I think you'll find yourself bookmarking these sites in your favourites, to return for more dinner ideas, like I have!

 Want Some Free Active Wear?